The Condemned: Plot

 McStarley and Saiga discover and kill Paco, then set him ablaze.
 Breckel's girlfriend, Julie, and his head of production, Goldman, begin to express disdain over the show.
 Yasantwa, discovered by McStarley and Saiga, is wounded as she sets off her own explosive inside a Japanese WW2 bunker, killing her.
 After seven contestants have already died, Conrad is left alone against McStarley and Saiga.
 He stabs Saiga, and McStarley flees.
 Eventually, a helicopter drops a shotgun down to McStarley, who uses it to hunt down Conrad.
-After Conrad falls into a stream, McStarley runs into the cameraman and his armed guard dressed in ghillie suits while searching for Conrad, and kills them, picking up the guard's MP5 submachine gun.
+After Conrad falls into a stream, McStarley runs into the cameraman, and his armed guard dressed in ghillie suits while searching for Conrad, and kills them, picking up the guard's MP5 SMG.

 When McStarley and Conrad meet again, Conrad ends up rolling over a cliff and into a stream to avoid being shot by McStarley's shotgun.
-Conrad is presumed dead by the fall, and McStarley is declared the winner.
+Conrad is presumed dead, and McStarley is declared the winner.
 As McStarley is being driven to the control tower to collect his prize, Breckel hears that the FBI has sent SEALs to take him into custody.
 Goldman catches wind of it and threatens to blow the whistle, and Breck has Baxter kill him.
-After he meets McStarley and de-activates his bomb, he reneges on the cash prize off while revealing that Breckel has fixed the game in McStarley's favor.
-Conrad is then discovered by Breck and Baxter and Conrad kills Baxter as Breck flees.
-McStarley takes an MP5 from one of the guards, and kills the tech team in the building, one by one, despite not knowing that Breckel was abandoning them all.
-When he corners Julie, Breckel's girlfriend, he is confronted by Conrad, who shot him to death after McStarley talks briefly about his past in the military and how he was repeatedly raped whilst serving time in an African prison.
-Conrad grabs McStarleys' two MP5s and chases down Breckel, who is fleeing the island in a helicopter.
-After emptying the two guns firing at the helicopter, he is given McStarley's re-activated ankle bomb by Julie.
-Conrad throws it into the helicopter, and Breckel reaches for it; however, the helicopter explodes, and crashes into a cliff, killing Breckel and bringing his vicious game to an end.
+After he meets McStarley and deactivates his bomb, he reneges on the cash prize while revealing that Breckel has fixed the game in McStarley's favor.
+Conrad is then discovered by Breck and Baxter, and Conrad kills Baxter as Breck flees.

+McStarley takes an MP5 from a guard and kills the tech team in the building, one by one, despite not knowing that Breckel was abandoning them.
+When he corners Julie, Breckel's girlfriend, he is confronted by Conrad, who shoots him to death after McStarley talks briefly about his past in the military and how he was repeatedly raped whilst serving time in an African prison.
+Conrad grabs McStarley's two MP5s and chases down Breckel, who is fleeing the island in a helicopter.
+After emptying the two guns and firing at the helicopter, he is given McStarley's reactivated ankle bomb by Julie.
+Conrad throws it into the helicopter, and Breckel reaches for it; however, the helicopter explodes and crashes into a cliff, killing Breckel and bringing his vicious game to an end.
 Conrad then deactivates his own bomb.

 Conrad is driven back to Sarah's home in Texas, a free man and reunited with her.